| Jerome Studios ~ Branches Everywhere |

 |

-Peter Stubbs has posted the following connections between Colonel Bertram Gale (and Gale's Studios) with Jerome's Studios, which he has extracted from Gilian Jones' book: "Lancashire Professional Photographers, 1840-1940."
+Peter Stubbs has posted the following connections between Colonel Bertram Gale (and Gale's Studios) with Jerome's Studios, which he has extracted from Gillian Jones' book: "Lancashire Professional Photographers, 1840-1940."
 ISBN 0 9523011 5 6.
 The dates of the Gale and Jerome Studios in Peter's list generally confirms the information from Dennis Garrett.
 The Gale Studio dates pre-date those of Jerome, with the changeover being around 1928-1930, though some Jerome Studios existed as early as 1920.
 Also, notice that two Gale Studios (at least) operated from 1916, which pre-dates the "post-WW1" timing that Dennis Garrett believes was the founding of Gale Studios.
-Gilian Jones' book reveals
+Gillian Jones' book reveals

 that both companies had Studios in Liverpool and Manchester.